Iron-E/clinvoice_adapter/README.md

-# CLInvoice Adapter
+# Winvoice Adapter

 <!-- cargo-rdme start -->

-This crate provides traits which can are used to provide an abstraction for CLInvoice frontends to enable the option of different types of storage facilities (e.g. Postgres vs MySQL)
+This crate provides traits which can are used to provide an abstraction for Winvoice frontends to enable the option of different types of storage facilities (e.g. Postgres vs MySQL)

-Contains various tools, such as those to [generate](https://docs.rs/clinvoice-adapter/latest/clinvoice_adapter/fmt/) SQL and [reference table columns](https://docs.rs/clinvoice-adapter/latest/clinvoice_adapter/schema/columns/).
+Contains various tools, such as those to [generate](https://docs.rs/winvoice-adapter/latest/winvoice_adapter/fmt/) SQL and [reference table columns](https://docs.rs/winvoice-adapter/latest/winvoice_adapter/schema/columns/).

 ## Features